 This minor is open to students with all majors, but may be especially attractive to students in disciplines that have strong ties to physics, such as chemistry, mathematics, and biology.
 Other combinations of introductory courses may also be acceptable.
 Note: All courses in physics numbered above 220 have as prerequisites PHYS 140, 141, 145, 146, and MATH 111 and 112, unless otherwise noted.

 The program for a minor in astronomy consists of the following:

 There are several options for the choice of the fifth course.
 While any of the 100-level courses could be used, specific intermediate courses accessible upon completion of the introductory sequence with lab are also good choices.
-For example, PHYS 240, 241 (Fields and Spacetime) provide further experience with the foundations of physics.
-PHYS 218 and 219 explore computational approaches to problem solving using examples from astronomy, physics, and other sciences.
+For example, PHYS 240, 241 provide further experience with the foundations of physics.
+PHYS 218, 219, and 270 explore computational approaches to problem solving using examples from astronomy, physics, and other sciences.
 Other options may include independent study and special topics courses related to astronomy.